Shrewsbury Robotics will be running the Fall FIRST Lego League Program again this fall.

 - Where: Oak Middle School cafeteria.

-This year we are planning on running more smaller teams, with only 6 students on each team.
-We feel this will provide the students with more opportunities to work on the robot and hopefully a better overall experience.
+This year we are again running smaller teams, with only 6 students on each team.
+This was very successful last year, with 3 teams moving forward to the district competition and one team winning an award there.
+The students seemed to have a better overall experience.
 We still plan to have 100 students in the program.
-In order to provide a fair method of assigning those 100 places we will use a lottery.
+In order to provide a fair method of assigning those 100 places we will again use a lottery.

 How does the lottery work?